nadrino/kotor-walkthrough/kotor/walkthrough/065_Dantooine.md

     - So can you remember anything else?
     - [Because of your repairs, HK-47 will now regenerate at a rate of 1 vitality point every 3 seconds and has gained an additional +2 bonus to his dexterity.]
 - Go to Matale's Mention -> Speeder
     - [Slice into the speeder and activate its alarm system.]
 [1 spike]
     - I don't know who set off the alarm.
 I was just passing by.
 - Kill -> Then auto stop
     - You must pay for your crimes, Zuulan.
     - That's a small price to spare your life.
     - I can't just let you go.
 You are a slaver.
 - Transit back
 - Back to Ebon
-    - Jolee (6/8)
+  - Jolee (5/8)
-		- Do you want to talk about the war now?
-		- **[Persuade] No time like the present? -> easy**
-		- Um... no, I don't remember.
-		- What does your wife have to do with the war?
+    - What do you know about the Sith?
-		- The war...?
-		- And what did she think of all this?
-		- So what happened?
-		- **So she had fallen to the dark side?**
+    - You must know more than that.
+    - You're being elusive on purpose.
-		- You killed her?
+    - You did.
+You said you fought them.
+    - **Are these the same Sith that we're fighting now?**
+    - Who is this Exar Kun?
-		- But... she was a Sith then, right?
+    - And he was killed?
-		- They put you on trial?
-		- So that's the source of all this bitterness?
-They found you guilty?
-		- I don't understand...
+    - **So tell me what you know about the Sith.**
+    - **What happened during the war with Exar Kun, then?**
-		- And you still believe love is worth the risk?
+    - But you exterminated all the traitors, right?
 - SAVE
   - Go to Tatooine
   - (can't go to Kashyyyk : meet Bandon too soon)

 ![KOTOR Guide-19](../resources/images/screenshots/KOTOR%20Guide-19.png)